mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/single-lb/index.md

     In this sample app defintion, notice that the `portDefinitions.name` field matches the `haproxy.backends.endpoint.portName` setting.
 If these fields don't match, the pool will not deploy successfully.

-1. Deploy the `ping` service by installing the `ping.json` app definition by running the following command:
+1. Deploy the `ping` service by installing the `ping.json` app definition:

     ```bash
     dcos marathon app add ping.json
     ```

-    This command displays a confirmation message similar to the following if deployment is successful:
+    This command displays a confirmation message similar to the following, if deployment is successful:
     ```
     Created deployment dfeec06f-5d64-44e0-b6f2-4ddb61fb0887
     ```